AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

 :ada:`Depends` are optional: if you don't specify them, GNATprove will compute them to check the package's implementation.

-For our ``Stack`` example, we could add refined contracts as shown below.
+For our :ada:`Stack` example, we could add refined contracts as shown below.

 .. code:: ada prove_flow_button